 Re: S, A, JA and J (Children) EWFC B116

 The Droop Scholarship (2006) – Major BVC Award awarded by The Honourable Society of Lincoln’s Inn.

 The Herbert Smith Scholarship (2008) – awarded by the Centre for Capital Punishment Studies.

 Human Rights Lawyers Association

-O’Malley, L. & Matthews, K. 2008, Dead Men Tell No Tales: The Problems of Witness Evidence in Trinidad &Tobago’s Justice System, (2008), Centre for Capital Punishment Studies Internship Report.
+O’Malley, L. and Matthews, K. 2008, Dead Men Tell No Tales: The Problems of Witness Evidence in Trinidad and Tobago’s Justice System, (2008), Centre for Capital Punishment Studies Internship Report.